"Talent wins games, but teamwork and intelligence win championships." – Michael Jordan

 A language exchange is a fantastic way to improve your language skills.

-Nowadays, it is possible to have a language exchange wherever you are by using the Internet.
+Nowadays, it is possible to have a language exchange or 1-on-1 tutoring (affiliate) wherever you are by using the Internet.

 You can find countless platforms which give you the possibility of finding your ideal language tandem.